 It’s not obvious, I can tell you that.

-When you restart, the CHKDSK is performed before Windows is loaded.
+When you restart, CHKDSK is performed before Windows is loaded.

-Prior to Windows 8, the actual CHKDSK information is displayed as it progresses.
+Prior to Windows 8, CHKDSK displays information as it progresses.
 In Windows 8 and later, the details are hidden behind a progress indicator.

 CHKDSK runs as it normally does, and when it completes, it reboots the system – which, of course, causes any progress or results that might have been displayed on-screen to disappear.